Picture: red deer stags rutting in Richmond Park. Click here for more October butterfly, insect and deer rut photos.

 In theory lambs should have gone to slaughter by now, but it does not seem to be as cut and dried as that.
 Certainly sheep you see in the fields now are only of one type, but it is impossible to tell whether they are lambs having their last feed, or (already pregnant) breeding ewes who will stay in the fields all winter.

 Dairy cows should go into barns in late October, to be fed on hay during the winter: this will happen once the ground gets too soft for them to graze without churning it up, or when the grass stops growing.
-But in fact dairy herds are not such a common sight in the south east.
+But in fact dairy herds are not that common in the south east.

 Instead any cattle still in the field this month tend either to be beef cows and calves, or relatively mature bullocks, also bred for meat, which are presumably not long for this world.
 Some horses remain outside during the winter too, often wearing a jacket for warmth once temperatures cool.